kommitters/chaincerts-smart-contracts/README.md

     --id <governance_contract_id> \
     -- supply
 ```
-7. This function return then name of decentralized storage service
+7. This function return then name of decentralized storage service used for storing the certificates data.
 ```
 soroban contract invoke \
     --source-account <org-secret-key> \